Obtaining a Student Pilot Medical Certificate from an FAA-Approved Medical Examiner

 Understandably, most aspiring pilots expect their medical examination will result in the issuance of their Student Pilot Medical Certificate in Cutler Bay.
 However, this only reflects one of the potential outcomes for the medical examination.

 The second potential result is denial.
 Pilots may not meet FAA medical standards.
 Nevertheless, a denial is not necessarily demonstrative of a permanent outcome.
 Pilots can demonstrate that they resolved their disqualifying medical condition, or that it remains treated in an aeromedically-safe manner.
 Denials remain exceptionally rare from the FAA.

-The third and final outcome regarding a Student Pilot Medical Certificate in Cutler Bay is a deferral decision.
+The third and final outcome regarding a student pilot medical certificate is a deferral decision.
 In these instances, an AME will likely note a questionable medical condition that concerns eligibility.